What are the Negative Social Media Effects on Teens?

 Recent research has revealed a connection between the extreme use of social media and perceived social isolation.
 Experts believe that the overuse of social media leads to social isolation.
 Teens may induce anxiety by thinking about why they are not invited to a party whose ad they saw on Facebook.

 This fear of missing out on something is known as FOMO in today’s digital culture.
 Children think social media is helping them become closer to others, when in fact it is slowly taking them out of the present moment as well as their life.
 As a result, they feel more isolated.
+This is just one of the dangers of social media that our youth is facing.

 Children and teens require concentration and dedication as far as their studies are concerned.
 These days teens are found using social media while simultaneously completing their schoolwork or homework.
 The use of social media along with school work and studies disrupts their concentration.